lenincompres/domify/README.md

 ## Binding

 Use *_bind* to turn the element into a Bind element, which essentially reduces it to a single *value*.
 This value is linked to its *innerText* property, or *value* property for input type elements.
-* The Bind object has an *element* property which holds the element.
+* The Bind object has an *elem* property which holds the element.

 ```javascript
 domify({